strangerstudios/paystack-gateway-paid-memberships-pro/readme.txt

 = Where can I get support or talk to other users? =

-If you get stuck, you can ask for help in the [Paystack Gateway for Paid Membership Pro Plugin Forum](https://wordpress.org/support/plugin/paystack-gateway-paid-memberships-pro).
+If you get stuck, you can ask for help in the [Paid Memberships Pro Support](https://www.paidmembershipspro.com/support).

 = Paystack Gateway for Paid Membership Pro is awesome!
 Can I contribute? =